Revisiting Bleacher Report’s 25 ‘best teenagers in the world’ from 2012

 He emerged at AZ Alkmaar and was considered one of the Netherlands’ most exciting youngsters, winning the much craved Johan Cruijff Trophy given to the country’s most exciting prospect.

 Yet after winning the 2012-13 KNVB Beker with AZ he opted to move to PSV rather than abroad.

 The midfielder has since had a solid career in the Dutch top flight, winning it twice with PSV and spending only one season away from the Netherlands when he went on loan to Turkish club Ankaraspor.

-He now plays for FC Utrecht.
+He now plays for Saudi Professional League club Damac FC.

 Much was written about how Nastasic was the young exciting centre-back that would grow with Manchester City to become a world-beater.

 He started out as if he would be, winning City’s young player of the season honour in 2012-13, but injury in his second season derailed his progress.